nampyohong/stylegan3-encoder/README.md

 ## Introduction
 Encoder implementation for image inversion task of stylegan3 generator ([Alias Free GAN](https://github.com/NVlabs/stylegan3)).
 The neural network architecture and hyper-parameter settings of the base configuration is almost the same as that of [pixel2style2pixel](https://github.com/eladrich/pixel2style2pixel), and various settings of improved encoder architecture will be added in the future.
-And for fast training, pytorch DistibutedDataParallel is used.
+For fast training, pytorch DistibutedDataParallel is used.

 ## Installation